scottgeigel/stoplight.io/netlify/subpages/api-documentation-guide-best-practices.md

 At the end of your getting started guide, what will a developer do next?
 Your answer to that question will help you figure out the next guides you need to write.
 Choose additional and advanced use cases, based around parts of your API.

 Other potential guides might include how to use your API with popular frameworks, other APIs, or walking through entire applications.
-In fact, you can create a guide for every example app, which is the final type of documentation you’ll want to provide for developers.
+In fact, you can write API documentation and guides for every example app., which is the final type of documentation you’ll want to provide for developers.
 ## Inspiring API Usage with Examples
 A close relative of the guide is the example app, which includes all the code you need to produce a full integration with your API.
 Great API documentation will have at least one and often many examples, frequently with the source hosted in a public repository like GitHub.